 Immediate withdrawal of depressants can result in serious withdrawal symptoms.
 When a person is addicted to depressants, brain activity is slowed, so when the person stops taking the depressants, brain activity speeds up at a rapid rate and may cause seizures.
 Individuals who want to recover from an addiction to depressants should seek professional medical help before doing so.

 Talbott Recovery provides addiction treatment programs for individuals who are addicted to depressants, including both day treatment and intensive outpatient programs.
-We have campuses conveniently located in the Atlanta, Dunwoody and Columbus, GA areas.
+We have campuses conveniently located in the Atlanta and Dunwoody, GA areas.